nicokurtovic/SIMIO/docs/content/api_simio.rst

    Wrapper to delete the images generated by tclean.

-   Args:
-   : param imagename: (str) Base name for the images to be deleted.
+   :param imagename: (str) Base name for the images to be deleted.

 .. function:: write_fits(im_base_name)